Is reverse dieting your secret method to be able to recover from dieting and disordered eating… while minimizing weight gain?

 Step One: Allow Yourself To Eat

-Eat to satiety, typically every 3-5 hours.
-It is important to give your body consistent, adequate energy in order to first get to a ‘fed’ state after periods of dieting.
+It is important to give your body consistent, adequate energy in order to let your body trust that fuel is consistently available when needed.
+This builds trust after periods of dieting.

 The ultimate “goal” is to follow your hunger and fullness cues as these can naturally guide your food intake.
-However, you may not have hunger cues at first, which is normal.
-So, using “practical hunger” is important here in order to get hunger cues back.
-And we do that by giving our bodies consistent adequate energy- check out my blog post on how to get hunger cues back for more specifics on this!
+However – spoiler – you may not have hunger cues at first, which is normal.
+I take my clients through something called “biological reconditioning” to work to get them back.

-Additionally, many times people will see the 2,500 calorie goal in, say, MyFitnessPal, and see that as a “limit” and try not to go above it.
+Additionally, many times people will see the calorie goal in, say, MyFitnessPal, and see that as a “limit” and try not to go above it.
 This can actually hurt your menstrual cycle and metabolism repair.
-You may need more!
-I did.
-Allow yourself to eat!

 To sum it up: the first step of going “all-in” as a means to intuitive eating is to allow yourself to EAT.
 Enough and frequently but not putting too much pressure on breaking all of your food rules at the same time.